Induced replication and the assessment of models: Matched-pair and two-group examples

 \begin{example} Consider Example \ref{exIntro}.
 The statistic $U_j(\psi_0)$ constructed there arises also through a simpler argument.
 Specifically, on replacing the observed value $s_j(\psi_0)$ by the corresponding random variable, we obtain

 where $Z_j=Y_{j1}/Y_{j0}$.
 The distribution function of $Z_j$ under the proportional rates model of Example \ref{exIntro} is

 Thus \eqref{eqEquiv} is $F_{Z}(Z_j;\psi_0)$, showing through a different route that uniformity is achieved if and only if the postulated model is correct with $\psi_0=\psi^*$.
 The transformation to $Z_j=Y_{j1}/Y_{j0}$ is the most immediate way to eliminate the nuisance parameters in this scale model.
-It was not a priori obvious, however, that this simple route to internal replication preserved all the co-sufficient information. \end{example}
+It was not a priori obvious, however, that this simple route to internal replication preserved all the co-sufficient information, in the relevant generalised sense. \end{example}

+The set of random variables $Z_1,\ldots,Z_m$ from Example \ref{exIntroCont} might be viewed from a different perspective as ancillary for the nuisance parameters, in the sense that from observation of these statistics alone, estimation of $\gamma_1,\ldots,\gamma_m$ is impossible.
+There is some ambiguity of terminology in these highly parametrised models where generalised inferential separations are needed.
+In particular, in a conventional parametric context, an ancillary statistic must be part of the minimal sufficient statistic, and the co-sufficient information is that left over after conditioning on the latter.
+When there is no exact sufficiency reduction, such as here, the separations are less clearly defined.

 \begin{example} Suppose that the true distribution of $(Y_{j1}, Y_{j0})$ belongs to an additive exponential model with rates $\gamma_j+\Delta$ for the treated individual in pair $j$ and $\gamma_j$ for the untreated individual, with true value $\Delta^*$ for the treatment parameter.
 In the additive model, the statistic $S_j =Y_{j1}+Y_{j0}$ is sufficient for the nuisance parameter $\gamma_j$ and the conditional distribution function of $Y_{j1}$ given $S_{j}=s_j$ is